Gash21/loan-service/README.md

 Here's my CV: [Download Here](https://drive.google.com/file/d/1qzRJaBjWEieonfmAEyoj4VavMcDkh9ol/view?usp=sharing)

 For your information, this code is created from scratch using Fiber as the framework and SQLite as the database.
 I learn many things when creating this code.
-I'm trying to implement DDD (Domain Driven Design) pattern and SOLID principles as far as I can.
+I'm trying to implement DDD (Domain Driven Design) pattern and SOLID principles as much as possible.
-I know this codebase is not perfect, but I'm trying my best.
+I know this codebase is far from perfect, but I'm trying my best.

 Please check and try the code.
 Have fun :D

 Thank you so much for your attention :)

+## Postman Collection

+For testing convenience, let me share the Postman collection [Postman Collection](https://documenter.getpostman.com/view/40920794/2sB2cYeLjo#f9d9f064-e155-4c59-8a6f-fd2c4329bcad)

 ## How To Run